Nick Foles: College career

 Foles attended Michigan State for one year.
-He appeared in a game against Alabama–Birmingham, where he completed 5 of 8 passes for 57 yards.
+He appeared in a game against UAB, where he completed 5 of 8 passes for 57 yards.

 After one year at Michigan State, Foles transferred to the University of Arizona and had to redshirt his 2008 freshman season.

 After quarterback Willie Tuitama graduated, Foles competed with expected successor Matt Scott, who got the nod after spring practice because the coaches believed he could run effectively as well as pass.
 Despite victories against Central Michigan and Northern Arizona, Scott struggled against Iowa and the next week was benched in favor of Foles.
 In Corvallis, Foles led the Wildcats to a victory against Oregon State.
 He started the rest of the season, completing 260 of 409 pass attempts for 2,486 yards, 19 touchdowns, and nine interceptions.

 As a redshirt junior in 2010, Foles was the unquestioned starter.
 Foles led the Wildcats to a 7–1 start, including a victory against #9 Iowa on national television.
 Foles led the game-winning drive that ended with a touchdown pass to Bug Wright.
 A knee injury in the Washington State game sidelined him for two games, but Foles finished off his junior year with 3,191 yards, 20 touchdowns, and 10 interceptions.

 During the 2011 season, Foles completed 387 of 560 passes for 4,334 yards and 28 touchdowns.
 He ranked first in the Pac-12 Conference and fifth among all NCAA Division I FBS players with an average of 352.58 yards of total offense per game.
 He also ranked second in the Pac-12 and 20th among all FBS players in total passing yardage.

 Foles graduated from the University of Arizona with a degree in communications.